Jim Murphy, 1947 – 2007

 All those whose lives and careers were touched by Jim are invited to participate in this special commemoration.

-The original goal for the Jim Murphy Filmmakers Bursary was $25,000.
+Conclusion of the Jim Murphy Filmmakers Bursary funds

 - and the National Screen Institute.

-The remaining donations to date have been received from the generous support of Jim’s circle of friends, former employers, associates, students, and admirers.
+The remaining donations came from the generous support of Jim’s circle of friends, former employers, associates, students and admirers.